 COMPULSORY ORDERS EXPLAINED

-Blake & Kenny Solicitors, have over many years, acquired particular expertise and extensive knowledge pertaining to the whole area of Compulsory Purchase Orders (CPO’s) and Acquisitions.
+Blake & Kenny LLP, have over many years, acquired particular expertise and extensive knowledge pertaining to the whole area of Compulsory Purchase Orders (CPO’s) and Acquisitions.
 Blake & Kenny’s experience is unique in that we have dealt with many Compulsory Purchase Orders and Acquisitions for both Private Land Owners and Local Authorities.
 Blake and Kenny Solicitors have been representing Private land Owners and Local Authorities on Compulsory Purchaser Orders and Acquisitions for over 50 years.
 We have the expertise, knowledge and understanding of the entire statutory process and we continue to represent local authorities and private land owners on all matters relating to CPO.

 Blake & Kenny’s unique experience, in having seen the process from both sides gives our Galway Solicitors a distinctive insight, into the essential aspects required in the area of compulsory purchase practice and procedures.
 In the main there are 2 distinct parts to the compulsory acquisition process: